Qrr RNA: Introduction

 Qrr (Quorum regulatory RNA) is a small non-coding RNA that is thought to be involved in the regulation of quorum sensing in Vibrio species.
 The use of small RNAs for vital functions like metabolism, infection cycling, and stress response is ubiquitous among bacteria.
 Qrr operates as part of a negative feedback loop which regulates the shift in cell state from that of low density populations to that in high density populations.
 This feedback system allows for rapid responses to changes in population cell density, eliminating the production of energy-costly molecules.
 It is believed that these RNAs, guided by a protein, Hfq, can mediate the destabilization of the quorum-sensing master regulators LuxR/HapR/VanT mRNAs.
-This group of non-coding RNAs are trans-acting small RNAs (sRNAs) that bind via base pairing to the untranscribed domain of their mRNA targets.
+This group of non-coding RNAs are trans-acting small RNAs (sRNAs) that bind via base pairing to the untranslated region of their mRNA targets.
 This binding results in degradation or stabilization, deciding their translational fate.